-Position statement: People with Disabilities Person-Centered Language
+Position statement: People with Disabilities Person-Centred Language

 - Inquiring with individuals with disabilities and representative groups how they wish to identify; and